appliedbinf/pima-docker/README.md

 ## Prerequisites

-In order to install this software you must have Administrator Permissions.
-These permissions are required to install the needed GPU Drivers and the Docker Daemon.
+In order to install this software you must have administrator permissions.
+These permissions are required to install the needed GPU drivers and the Docker daemon.
 If the software is already installed skip to the operations section.

-Pima relies on GPU acceleration and parallezation for parts of its pipeline.
+PiMA relies on GPU acceleration and parallezation for parts of its pipeline.
 Therefore a graphics card with a CUDA Compute Capability of >=6.0.
 [Handy Reference linking GPUs to Compatibility](https://developer.nvidia.com/cuda-gpus#compute)

-The Docker Environment and associated files require at least 100gb to build correctly and execute.
+The Docker environment and associated files require at least 100gb to build correctly and execute.
 It is recommended that more than 200gb be available to the host machine for.

 # Installation